 Finishing Off:

-Cut yarn 2-3” or so away from hook, pull tail through last sc. *Weave forward and back through a few stitches back to corner.
+Cut yarn 2-3” away from the hook, pull tail through last sc. *Weave forward and back through a few stitches back to the corner.

 Rep from *at beg.
 Yarn tails should be coming out of the same side of the work when done.

 —Repeat all of the previous steps to make a 2nd square.
-Make sure stitch count is right or they will not line up when you crochet them together.
+Ensure the stitch count is right, or they will not line up when you crochet them together.

 —Put finished squares back to back, with yarn tails between them, one tail at each corner.
 You will crochet the squares together, with the yarn tails inside where they cannot be seen.